 For students living in Offenburg, you must register with the Office for Non-German Citizens (AusländerBüro), which has a website in German only.
 For students living in other communities of the Ortenau district, including Gengenbach, you must register at the Immigration Office of the Landratsamt (district office).

 Landratsamt Immigration Office: Monday-Wednesday and Friday 8:00-12:00 noon, Thursday 1:00-6:00 pm

 eAT (Electronic Residence Permit)

-In the past, a residence permit or ‘title’ was issued in the form of an adhesive label placed on/in an ID card/passport.
-Since September 2011 electronic residence permits (eAT) for non-EU nationals are now issued as a separate “document” in credit-card format.
+In the past, a residence permit (German "Aufenthaltstitel") was issued in the form of an adhesive label placed in the ID card or passport.
+Since 2011, electronic residence permits (eAT) for non-EU nationals have been issued as a separate document in credit-card format.

-The electronic residence permit is equipped with a contact-free chip inside the card on which biometric features (photograph and two fingerprints), ancillary conditions (special requirements), and personal data are saved.
-Additional provisions (special conditions) relating to the residence permit are no longer printed on a label and stuck into the passport.
-Instead they are stored on the eAT chip and printed on a supplementary sheet that is issued along with the eAT.
+The permit is equipped with a contact-free chip inside the card on which biometric features (photograph and two fingerprints), ancillary conditions and personal data are saved.
+Additional provisions relating to the residence permit are no longer printed on a label and stuck into the passport, but saved on the eAT chip and printed on a supplementary sheet that is issued along with the eAT.